List of Underdog characters

-This is a list of the characters in the Underdog series.
+Underdog, also known as The Underdog Show, is an American Saturday morning animated television series that ran from October 3, 1964, to March 4, 1967.
+The show went into syndication starting in 1969.
+Underdog, Shoeshine Boy's heroic alter ego, appears whenever Sweet Polly Purebred is being victimized by such villains as Simon Bar Sinister or Riff Raff.

 Underdog

-Underdog is an anthropomorphic dog, who is a superhero parody of Superman and similar heroes with secret identities.
-The premise was that "humble and lovable" Shoeshine Boy, a cartoon dog, was in truth the superhero Underdog.
-When villains threatened, Shoeshine Boy ducked into a telephone booth, where he transformed into the caped and costumed hero, destroying the booth in the process when his superpowers were activated.
-In the live-action film, he appeared as a beagle who became Jack Unger's pet.
+Underdog is an anthropomorphic dog, a parody of Superman and similar superheroes with secret identities.
+The premise is that "humble and lovable" Shoeshine Boy, a cartoon dog, is in truth the superhero Underdog.
+When villains threatened, Shoeshine Boy ducks into a telephone booth, where he transforms into the caped and costumed hero, destroying the booth in the process when his superpowers are activated.
+In the 2007 live-action film, he appears as a beagle who becomes Jack Unger's pet.
 In 2008, he appeared in a Super Bowl advertisement for Coca-Cola.

 As Shoeshine Boy, or "Shoeshine" for short, he talks in a regular way, but as Underdog, he speaks in rhyme, such as when he delivers his catchphrase, "When Polly's in trouble, I am not slow; it's hip-hip-hip and away I go!"
 In his civilian identity, he wears spectacles, a red vest, and a red and yellow baseball cap.
 His Underdog uniform consists of a loose-fitting red jumpsuit with a white "U" on the chest, red boots, and a blue cape that is rather too long and tends to drag on the ground.

-Underdog is voiced by Wally Cox in the television cartoon.
+Underdog is voiced by Wally Cox in the original series.
 In the film adaptation, he is voiced by Jason Lee and portrayed onscreen by a lemon beagle named Leo sporting a red sweater and a blue cape.
-In the animatronic segments for Bullwinkle's Restaurant, Bill Scott (who also reprised his established voice roles of Bullwinkle and Dudley Do-Right) lent his talent as Underdog.
-In a 1995 Frosted Cheerios commercial, Billy West provided his voice.
+In the animatronic segments for the Bullwinkle's Restaurant chain, Bill Scott voiced Underdog.
+In a 1995 Frosted Cheerios commercial, Underdog was voiced by Billy West.
 In a 2005 Visa commercial, he is voiced by Jeff Bergman.